nhenezi/js-tutorial-scrollbar/tutorial.md

 ```

 we only allow change if content is draggable.
 Next we calculate movement of scrollbar, which is starting position -
 amount we moved in vertical direction.
-We assign visual representation of that movement and we move content by
+We assign visual representation of that movement (scrollbar moves)
-that amount multiplied by ratio.
+and we move content by that amount multiplied by ratio.
 Try to remove ratio and see how scrollbar behaves.
 Great, we have a scrollbar!
 And it's moving content, but you can move it outside of ```.scrollbar_wrapper```.
 We really don't want to allow that.
-There is an easy way to do this.
+There is an easy way to fix this.

 ```javascript